mackdr91/nextjs_proj_setup/README.md

 5. `python nextjs_creator.py` or `python3 nextjs_creator.py`

-6. paste path when asked for the path
+6. paste path when asked for the path and hit enter

-7. Visit back and relax for a while.
+7. Sit back and relax for a while.
 After it's done it will be ready to use and running.